Hardware1906/CSGO-Automatic-Gun-Mod/README.md

 # Made by: Hardware (me)
 # This is just beta version, there are a lot of "bad thing" in it, i will fix it soon
-Inspired by: SlothSquadron and u/ruwuwu
+Inspired by: twitter.com/SlothSquadron and u/ruwuwu
-Special thanks to [url=https://twitter.com/ZooL_Smith] Zool Smith [/url]!
+Special thanks to twitter.com/ZooL_Smith

     # Note: Do not join vanilla servers while this mod is active as you will be automatically kicked by sv_pure.
     You cannot be VAC banned for using this mod.